 If you are interested in being a part of this project, the first thing you'll need to do is create a video.
 While last year's contest included essays and photos, this year the video requirement has been a hit with students.
 To enter, visit the Lenovo for Students Facebook Page for more details and upload your video (between 30 seconds and a minute in length) describing why you should be part of this experience.

 The contest is open to legal residents of the United States who are college undergraduates only and who are 18 years old and older.
 All undergraduates meeting these requirements are encouraged to consider entering – all majors are accepted from all types of colleges, including online, trade, and community colleges.
 Tanenbaum is excited about the range of submissions so far including students with a wide range of majors, such as "English, Nursing, and Supply Chain Management, and representing a variety of schools."
-Last year's winners came from The University of Houston, New York University, and DeVry University.
+Last year's winners came from The University of Houston, and New York University

 The Selection Process